What is machine translation?

 As humans conversing with other humans, we don’t speak as perfectly, clearly or neatly as we often think we do.
 With the TrueText technology, the literal text is transformed to more closely reflect user intent by removing speech disfluencies (filler words), such as “um”s, “ah”s, “and”s, “like”s, stutters, and repetitions.
 The text is also made more readable and translatable by adding sentence breaks, proper punctuation, and capitalization.
 To achieve these results, we used the decades of work on language technologies, we developed from Translator to create TrueText.
 The following diagram depicts, through a real-life example, the various transformation TrueText operates to normalize this literal text.

-The text is then translated into any of the 60+ languages supported by Microsoft Translator.
+The text is then translated into any of the 90 languages and dialects supported by Translator.

 Translations using the speech translation API (as a developer) or in a speech translation app or service, is powered with the newest neural-network based translations for all the speech-input supported languages (see here for the full list).
 These models were also built by expanding the current, mostly written-text trained translation models, with more spoken-text corpora to build a better model for spoken conversation types of translations.
 These models are also available through the “speech” standard category of the traditional text translation API.